Jannis-931/DataStructures-and-Algorithms-in-JavaScript/Subsequence/SUBSETS.md

 A ⊆ B if and only if (for all x) (x ∈ A → x ∈ B)

 Here, "x ∈ A" means "x belongs to A" and "x ∈ B" means "x belongs to B".
 The arrow symbol (→) represents an implication, indicating that if the left side is true (x belongs to A), then the right side must also be true (x belongs to B).

+### String

+VVI:

+This pattern of taking some elements & removing some is known as this subset pattern.
+- Take it.
+- Or ignore it.

+SubSequence means Strings
+SubSet means Arrays